-According to SPINS data, the U.S. shell egg market accounted for approximately \$6.3 billion in retail sales for the 52 weeks ended September 6, 2020 and grew at a CAGR of 8.1% between 2017 and September 2020.
+According to SPINS data, the U.S. shell egg market accounted for approximately \$6.3 billion in retail sales for the 52 weeks ended September 6, 2020 and grew at a CAGR of 8.1% from the beginning of 2017 to September 2020.
 Our relatively low household penetration of 3.6%, compared to the shell egg category penetration of approximately 98%, provides a significant long-term growth opportunity for our business.
-According to SPINS data, the U.S. pasture-raised retail egg market accounted for approximately \$236.7 million in retail sales for the 52 weeks ended September 6, 2020 and grew at a CAGR of 40.4% between 2017 and September 2020, while the specialty egg (including pasture-raised, free-range and cage-free) market accounted for approximately \$1.2 billion in retail sales for the 52 weeks ended September 6, 2020 and grew at a CAGR of 13.8% between 2017 and September 2020.
+According to SPINS data, the U.S. pasture-raised retail egg market accounted for approximately \$236.7 million in retail sales for the 52 weeks ended September 6, 2020 and grew at a CAGR of 40.4% from the beginning of 2017 to September 2020, while the specialty egg (including pasture-raised, free-range and cage-free) market accounted for approximately \$1.2 billion in retail sales for the 52 weeks ended September 6, 2020 and grew at a CAGR of 13.8% from the beginning of 2017 to September 2020.
 Additionally, we estimate that the U.S. processed egg market as of September 2020 accounted for approximately \$3.2 billion in retail sales.
-According to SPINS data, the U.S. butter market accounted for approximately \$3.8 billion in retail sales for the 52 weeks ended September 6, 2020 and grew at a CAGR of 8.1% between 2017 and September 2020.
+According to SPINS data, the U.S. butter market accounted for approximately \$3.8 billion in retail sales for the 52 weeks ended September 6, 2020 and grew at a CAGR of 8.1% from the beginning of 2017 to September 2020.
 We believe the strength of our platform, coupled with significant investments in our crew members and infrastructure, position us to continue to deliver industry-leading growth across new and existing categories.